Appeal against the offer of a school place

 We therefore reserve the right to seek proof of address, and will do so if your appeal is successful at an oversubscribed school.
 We will withdraw an offer of a place if it was obtained through a fraudulent or intentionally misleading application.
 You will be asked to sign a declaration to state that you:

-- confirm that you have parental responsibility for the child (or have care and control of the child), and in seeking to apply for your child a school place, you have no knowledge of any opposition to this application from any other person who has parental responsibility for the child.
-(If applicable, you will inform us of the individual who opposes the transfer and supply their contact details)
+- confirm that you have parental responsibility for the child (or have care and control of the child), and have no knowledge of any opposition to this school place application from any other person who has parental responsibility for the child.
+(If applicable, you will inform us of the individual who opposes the appeal and supply their contact details).

-- will contact us immediately to let us know of any change of address details after the submission of your child's application
+- will immediately contact us in writing or by email with any change of address details after the submission of your child's application

-- understand that your child's school place can be withdrawn even if he/she has started at the school if the place was fraudulently obtained
+- understand that your child's school place can be withdrawn (even if they have started at the school) if the place was fraudulently obtained

-- agree and consent to us checking the details you have provided on this application against Council Tax, Electoral Registration and other council records to confirm that the child is resident at the address in Section A
+- agree and consent to us checking the details you have provided on this application against council tax, electoral registration, other council records and neighbouring councils to confirm that the child is resident at the address in Section A

 - understand that if you have provided information that is incorrect or incomplete, you may be investigated and action may be taken against you (including court action)

 By law, infant classes must not have more than 30 children except for very limited exceptions.
-This means it is very difficult to win an appeal and personal circumstances such as home to school distance, childcare arrangements, transport issues or having children at different schools are not sufficient enough reasons to make an appeal successful.
+This means it is very difficult to win an appeal and personal circumstances such as home to school distance, childcare arrangements, transport issues or having children at other schools are not reasons in themselves to make an appeal successful.

 An appeal can only be successful if one or more of the following circumstances apply: